California Digital Library: Collection Development and Management

 The Collection Development and Management Program oversees and coordinates shared library collections on behalf of the ten University of California campuses.
 The program acquires scholarly content, manages UC's mass digitization efforts, organizes and supports shared physical library collections, and is responsible for the system-wide negotiation and licensing of shared digital materials for the UC libraries.

 Licensed Resources

 These are the electronic journals, databases, ebooks and other e-resources licensed by CDL on behalf of and in coordination with the ten UC campuses.

 Shared Print

 The University of California Libraries' shared print collections consist of information resources jointly purchased or electively contributed by the libraries.
 Such resources are collectively governed and managed by the University Librarians.

 Mass Digitization

 The UC Libraries are digitizing millions of books from their collections through participation in mass digitization projects with Google, the Internet Archive, and the HathiTrust Digital Library.
-These projects expand the UC Libraries' ability to give faculty, students and the public access to information and support our exploration of new service models.